kalxas/rasdaman/doc/main/02_inst-guide.rst

 Remove database host *h* from the definition table.

-It is not possible to remove a database host definition while this data­base host has active servers connected to it.
+It is not possible to remove a database host definition while this database host has active servers connected to it.

 Status Information
 ------------------